|Parks||Centers & Pools||Activities||Reservations & Permits||Projects & Planning||A - Z Index|

-The “City Park Marine Reserve” protection builds upon years of work done by the Carkeek Watershed Community Action Project, King County Water and Land Resources and the Seattle Aquarium and Seattle Parks and recreation.
-Work to explore opportunities for further protecting marine habitat began in 1990 and was intended to address overharvesting of marine resources in our City Parks.
-In addition to these efforts, the Washington Dept. of Natural Resources - Aquatics Land Division worked with the City of Seattle to extend our Marine Reserve areas into the subtidal areas.
-We are now able to further protect park sites along Puget Sound.
+The “City Park Marine Reserve” protection builds upon years of work done by the Carkeek Watershed Community Action Project, King County Water and Land Resources, the Seattle Aquarium and Seattle Parks and recreation.
+Work to explore opportunities for further protecting marine habitat began in 1990 to address overharvesting of marine resources in our City parks.
+In addition to these efforts, the Washington Department of Natural Resources - Aquatics Land Division worked with the City of Seattle to extend our Marine Reserve areas into subtidal areas.
+We are now able to provide further protection for park sites along Puget Sound.

-City Park Marine Reserves are located in the marine and intertidal areas within certain portions of Golden Gardens Park, Carkeek Park, South Alki/Richey Viewpoint, Lincoln Park, Schmitz Viewpoint and Discovery Park.
+City Park Marine Reserves are located in the marine and intertidal areas within certain portions of Golden Gardens Park, Carkeek Park, Charles Richey, Sr. Viewpoint, Lincoln Park, Emma Schmitz Memorial Overlook and Discovery Park.

 *Note: To view a PDF, you must have Adobe Acrobat Reader.
 Download it for free at www.adobe.com.

 On April 7, 2006, after two years of effort, the Washington Fish and Wildlife Commission formally adopted marine protected status of the intertidal at all six Seattle marine reserves.
 This commission decision came after two public hearings in 2004 and 2005, with strong support from People for Puget Sound, Seattle Aquarium staff and Beach Naturalist volunteers.